LeonardDavid/NetDrift/README.md

 - In case CUDA Memory errors arise:
     - flush the VRAM using `torch.cuda.empty_cache()` -> find line in Inference loop in `run.py`

-- Set `TEST_BATCH_SIZE` in `run_auto_all.sh` for every NN_MODEL to adjust the amount of images pe batch executed at once in each inference iteration (changes stats and graphs, see terminal output)
+- Set `TEST_BATCH_SIZE` in `run_test_all.sh` for every NN_MODEL to adjust the amount of images pe batch executed at once in each inference iteration (changes stats and graphs, see terminal output)

 ## Contact
 Maintaner [leonard.bereholschi@tu-dortmund.de](mailto:leonard.bereholschi@tu-dortmund.de)